9413d5ff2a0b4f237a264010b65350e7/TAG/POW/LBBC/README.md

 ## “Surprise, Kill, Vanish”

 Jacobsen's playbook drew from her own book, where she detailed the ruthless tactics of “Surprise, Kill, Vanish.”
-Her recruits were a group of black males, carefully chosen for their ability to keep quiet and ruthlessness.
-Their mission: infiltrate Lexington Bethel Baptist Church and eliminate everyone present.
+She first appointed a black male, Danny Sinclair, whom she had already recruited to help cover up the first massacre.
+Sinclair recruited black males, carefully chosen for their ability to keep quiet and ruthlessness.
+Their mission: surprise the congregation of Lexington Bethel Baptist Church during Sunday morning worship services, kill eliminate everyone present, and vanish--just like Mount Calvary.

 ## The Unfolding Horror